 7.2 The people of Hatherleigh benefit from having a large moor on their doorstep, covering approximately 400 acres of mainly grassland split in four by two small roads.
 Although access is allowed over the whole area with its many footpaths the division of the road provides a useful marker.
 A working balance is maintained by defining a fenced off side for grazing livestock and an open lower section allowing the public the freedom to exercise dogs or have picnics.
 The open Lower Moor contains a large pond.
 This, and the surrounding grassland, is home to many species of native flora, including Culm Grassland leading it to be designated as a County Wildlife Site.
-The moor's uniqueness boasts it as a Strategic Nature Area and is archaeologically significant due to the presence of a Roman Tilery site.
+The moor's uniqueness boasts it as a Strategic Nature Area and is archaeologically significant due to the mounting evidence of the presence of a Roman Tilery site.
+It is also the site of St Johns' Well (a 'holy well'), the water of which was used for local baptisms.
 The area has a management committee as it needs regular maintenance to support the type of flora and farming role it has.
 The down side of its popularity, however, is that it can be a gathering place for groups of people and litter is often left behind, sometimes even in the pond.
 There have also been occasional instances where livestock gates have been left open.

 - 7.3 Within the town itself, there are various green spaces, including areas of dense hedgerows, woodland and grasslands.
 These contribute to the overall attractiveness of the town and also support important wildlife.
-These areas should be protected and opportunities to either open them up for public use or help preserve special habitats should be explored. - 7.4 The River Lew meanders through the parish and is a very important feature of the town.
-However, it is clear that many people do not feel there is enough easy access to enjoy this beautiful natural asset and there could be scope to make more of this a feature at locations within the centre of town and provide a buffer for any development that occurs close to it.
+These areas should be protected and opportunities to either open them up for public use or to help preserve special habitats should be explored.
+Green spaces are important habitats for wildlife, in addition to providing social, economic and environmental benefits to individuals and communities living nearby. - 7.4 The River Lew meanders through the parish and is a very important feature of the town.
+However, it is clear that many people do not feel there is enough easy access to enjoy this beautiful natural asset and there could be scope to make this more of a feature at locations within the centre of town and provide a buffer for any development that occurs close to it.

-All development should protect and enhance green infrastructure in the town, ensuring adequate wildlife corridors for mammals (including those using the river), insects and birds.
+All development should protect and enhance the existing green infrastructure in the town, ensuring adequate wildlife corridors for mammals (including those using the river), insects and birds.
+It should also make provision for sustainable new tree planting to give the town trees for the future.
+One species of local, native tree is the Aspen.